doctl kubernetes cluster create

 Default: s-1vcpu-2gb

---surge-upgrade Boolean specifying whether to enable surge-upgrade for the cluster
+--surge-upgrade Enables surge-upgrade for the cluster

 Default: true